Aspie96/blog/content/posts/free_software.md

 [Creative Commons](https://creativecommons.org/) is a non-profit organization which writes public licences.
 Some of them are proprietary because they include non-free restrictions (such as those against commercial use or sharing derivative works), some are free.

 Creative Commons [clarifies](https://creativecommons.org/2008/02/20/approved-for-free-cultural-works/) which, among its legal tools, are suitable for free cultural works.
 These include [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (a public domain declaration), [CC BY](https://creativecommons.org/licences/by/4.0/) and [CC BY-SA](https://creativecommons.org/licences/by-sa/4.0/).
-Free licences for non-software works published by other organizations also exist, such as the [Free Art License](https://artlibre.org/license/lal/en/) and the [GNU GPL](https://www.gnu.org/licences/licences.html) (which, while mainly designed for software, can also be used for other works).
+Free licences for non-software works published by other organizations include the [Free Art License](https://artlibre.org/license/lal/en/) and the [GNU GPL](https://www.gnu.org/licences/licences.html) (which, while mainly designed for software, can also be used for other works).

 The concept of "source code" exists for non-software assets too and it has the same meaning: the preferred form of the work for making modifications.
 It's arguably less fundamental than for software, though, since books and art pieces are intelligible to humans (and, with some effort, also modifiable) even when stored in other formats.
 Some copyleft free licences (such as the GNU GPL) require that access to source code is given when distributing a derivative, while others (such as CC BY-SA and the Free Art License) do not.